King of All Cosmos: Concept and design

 The King of All Cosmos was created by Keita Takahashi for the Katamari franchise's first game, Katamari Damacy.
 The character's hammer-shaped head, like that of other recurring series characters, is derived from unused design work by Takahashi for a cancelled game called Action Drive, where the hammer heads are meant to stun human targets who are driving by, and steering wheels would be attached to the top of the humans' heads after they have been hacked.
 Takahashi decided to repurpose the visual element for Katamari Damacy after production on Action Drive was discontinued.
 Takahashi based the character's face and flamboyant personality on British musician Freddie Mercury, and his body is modeled after that of the Japanese ballet dancer Tetsuya Kumakawa.

 The King of All Cosmos is portrayed as an aloof and capricious being who constantly berates his son, the Prince, and belittles his efforts to cultivate the katamari ball which somehow falls short of his standards.
 He is depicted as being constantly perplexed, surprised or infatuated with the boundless limits of human creativity as expressed by the various objects that can be found on Earth.
-He is depicted as capable of speaking numerous languages, including Esperanto, and uses the pluralis majestatis pronoun as part of his speech pattern.
+He is depicted as capable of speaking numerous languages, including Esperanto, and uses the royal we as part of his speech pattern.
 Prior to the beginning of each level, he provides a summary of mission objectives to the player character as well as brief descriptions for a variety of subjects like countries, geographical features, and living creatures.
 His voice is conveyed entirely through record scratches of various tempos: a slow tempo indicates disapproval or deep thoughts, whereas the opposite conveys urgency and excitement.
 His comments to the Prince are never overtly cruel, but instead passive aggressive by nature and always convey the impression that the Prince is an endless source of disappointment for him.
 Later games maintain the character's imposing flamboyance and provide more insight into an increasingly odd backstory.

 The King's obsession with the notion that an amalgamation of little things makes up for big mistakes reflects the style of humour used in the Katamari series.
 For Takahashi, the clear subtext behind the narrative of the Katamari series is about the mass consumption and excess of non-essential products in modern culture; the humorous elements of his games are deliberately used as a "sugar coating" for the "deep and extreme" messages his works may attempt to convey, as he did not intend for players to be fully aware of the subtext.